Habit Formation: The Complete Science-Backed Guide

 Stage 3: Stability

 The behavior has become automatic.
 You do it without significant deliberation.
-Missing one day doesn't derail the habit permanently - the neural pathway is established enough to recover.
+Missing one day doesn't derail the habit permanently, since the neural pathway is established enough to recover.

 Many people never reach Stage 3 because they quit during Stage 2's friction.
-The key insight: the difficulty you feel in weeks 2-4 is not a signal that the habit isn't working.
+The key insight: the difficulty you feel in weeks 2 to 4 is not a signal that the habit isn't working.
 It's a signal that the brain is in the middle of the automation process.

 Understanding failure modes prevents them.
-The most common reasons people fail to form habits:
+The most common reasons people fail to keep habits over the long term:

 1. Starting Too Big